cherylkc/catalog-service/docs/books/references/delete-a-book.md

 # Deleting a book from a collection

-Use a `DELETE` request to remove a book from your collection.
+Make a `DELETE` request to remove a book from your collection.

 ## URL